 There are many excellent bouldering areas in the valleys and mountains of northern Italy.
+The majority of the bouldering in northern Italy is on either excellent granite, gneiss or limestone rock, across a wide range of grades.
+There is so much rock around there is enormous potential for setting new routes/problems.
 The map opposite shows some of the more popular areas.

 The most famous bouldering areas in Italy are Val di Mello and Valmasino where thousands of boulders litter the valley floor.
 The boulders are situated in lush alpine meadows and shaded woodlands.
 These areas provide a good range of problems across all grades on beautiful granite rock.
 Val di Mello has quickly become a top European bouldering venue complete with its own annual festival, Mello Blocco, which is held every spring.

 Situated in Valchiavenna close to the border with Switzerland are the bouldering areas of Cimaganda and Prestone.
 These bouldering areas are situated in alpine meadows, and are very accessible from the road.
 Again there is a good range of problems from easy to Font 8a on gneiss rock.
 The boulders along the riverbed are smooth and frictionless, whilst those in the meadows are course and have excellent friction.

 The information on the map showing the different bouldering areas in northern Italy has been extracted from various bouldering guidebooks that can be bought from our shop.